BlackSheepCalvin/CodingStyles/Experiment details.md

 That does not mean I learned nothing from TDD, functional, reactive, design patterns, SOLID, etc. It means I LEARNED them, AND therefore i know when and how to use them.

 ### Plan of things to do
+#### Create the variations for the first version (V1)
-#### After every finished variation
+#### When every variation of a version is done:

+Commit to git repo.

-The variation should be tested by change request ideas like:
+All variations should be tested by change request ideas like:
 * could you change this or that text?
 * could you change this or that behavior?
 * what if we want to introduce something else?